electricimp/Usb/README.md

 ### Driver selection priority

 It is possible to register several drivers in USB Drivers Framework.
 Thus you can plug/unplug devices in runtime and corresponding drivers will be instantiated.
+There are some devices which provide several interfaces but that interfaces are implemented in a different drivers.
+In that case the Framework split device interfaces and try to match drivers for each interface separately.
+It means that selection process could have up to two steps:

+#### Step 1
+On a first step the Framework it trying to find driver which match to all interfaces.
 If several drivers are matching to one attached device, only the first matched driver from the array of the pre-defined driver classes is instantiated.

 For example, if all three drivers below are matching to the attached device, only "MyCustomDriver1" is instantiated: